OpenDSU/docssite/pages/beginners/DSU Object (RFC-063).md

 ## Methods of reading or writing data in files of a DSU object
 ### Function appendToFile(dsuPath, data, options, callback)

-**Description**:<p align="justify">Append data provided by a String literal, a Buffer, or by a ReadableStream to the file accessible at dsuPath in this DSU instance.
-Configuration options may encapsulate the flags encrypt (default: true) and ignoreMounts (default: false).</p>
+**Description**: Append data provided by a String literal, a Buffer, or by a ReadableStream to the file accessible at dsuPath in this DSU instance.
+Configuration options may encapsulate the flags encrypt (default: true) and ignoreMounts (default: false).

 Returns an Error err if an external DSU mounted to a prefix of dsuPath cannot be loaded or is mounted read-only.